In This Section:

 - Students placed on probation may not exceed a course load of 2.0 credits per session.

 - Upon notification of probation, students enrolled in future sessions must drop all courses above the 2.0 credits maximum.
 Failure to do so within 7 days of notification of standing on ACORN will result in removal from the most recently added course(s) above 2.0 credits.
-Students who successfully petition to re-enroll back into the appropriate course load are subject to a late registration fee.

 - Students who are allowed to continue on probation because they have achieved a sessional grade point average of at least 1.60 may take a normal course load.